linboqiao/EEA/README.md

 **Notes:**
     The current models are not the best models since the project is subject to frequent changes recently, I will try to update it as soon as possible.

+**Warning about Illegal Thread Exception**
+If you see a java.lang.IllegalThreadStateException saying some threads are not terminated, but also a "BUILD SUCCESS" message, that should be fine.
+I don't know the reasons for it right now.

 About The Configuration File
 ----------
 1. The kbp.properties file contains most of the configuration, most of them are pointers to resources.
 Some numbers controls the various parameters for training.